store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 It took some time to have a viable minimum implementation, but once this was deployed, it became clear very quickly that we wanted to go in that direction.

-Two more pain-points that we did not identify before migrating but are now obvious:
+Two more pain-points that we did not identify before migrating, but improved as a result:

 - **Debuggability**.
 [GraphiQL][graphiql] has been a boon to identify where errors come from.
 With multiple requests that cannot be reproduced easily,